Classical ML

 We implement these modules using scikit-learn, which is an extremely popular ML package used in the creation of models for real-world applications.
 Once trained, models are converted to Jax, a linear algebra library.
 That model is then converted to a LiteRT (previously Tensorflow Lite) (float 32) model, which will run on a variety of platforms.

 The ability to convert Jax to LiteRT (previously Tensorflow Lite) models opens up a wide variety of possibilities when it comes to deploying different machine learning models to edge devices.
-If you are interested in developing a custom learning block, see this guide.
+If you are interested in developing a custom learning block, see here.
 You can also use this scikit-learn custom learning block source code as a starting point.

 You can select one of several algorithms depending on your project type: classification or regression.
 Here is a quick reminder about the difference between the two types: